oracle/fmw-kubernetes/docs-source/content/idm-products/oud/prepare-your-environment/_index.md

 #### Prebuilt OUD container image

-The prebuilt OUD January 2025 container image can be downloaded from [Oracle Container Registry](https://container-registry.oracle.com).
-This image is prebuilt by Oracle and includes Oracle Unified Directory 12.2.1.4.0, the January Patch Set Update (PSU) and other fixes released with the Critical Patch Update (CPU) program..
+The prebuilt OUD April 2025 container image can be downloaded from [Oracle Container Registry](https://container-registry.oracle.com).
+This image is prebuilt by Oracle and includes Oracle Unified Directory 12.2.1.4.0, the April Patch Set Update (PSU) and other fixes released with the Critical Patch Update (CPU) program..

 **Note**: Before using this image you must login to [Oracle Container Registry](https://container-registry.oracle.com), navigate to `Middleware` > `oud_cpu` and accept the license agreement.